 Balanced costs (infrastructure versus attached stations).

-The proposed amendment to 802.15.4 will be developed with the aim such that the additional cost of RRMM capabilities could be a negligible fraction of the entire cost of target applications.
+The proposed amendment to 802.15.4 will be developed with the aim such that the additional cost of the radio resource measurement capabilities could be a negligible fraction of the entire cost of target applications.

 Known cost factors.

-IEEE 802.15.4 devices implementing RRMM protocols will make use of the existing high volume applications in the license-exempt frequency bands including 2.4GHz and 915MHz bands.
+IEEE 802.15.4 devices implementing the radio resource measurement procedures will make use of the existing high volume applications in the license-exempt frequency bands including 2.4GHz and 915MHz bands.
 The incremental cost for implementation is expected to be reasonable.

 Consideration of installation costs.

 One of the IEEE 802.15 standard objectives includes low cost installation with minimal or no operator intervention.
-The RRMM in this amendment facilitates achieving the objectives.
+The radio resource measurement in this amendment facilitates achieving the objectives.

 Consideration of operational costs (e.g., energy consumption).